HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 This U-shaped pattern is more evident on mobile, where slower devices and less stable network conditions tend to amplify the effects of page complexity and limited optimization.
 On desktop, more powerful hardware and more stable networks can reduce the visible impact of these differences.

+Performance can also vary significantly between primary and secondary page navigations.
+Primary navigations typically occur when a user lands on a site for the home page, requiring more resources to be fetched and executed, while secondary navigations happen as users move between pages within the same site and can benefit from previously loaded and cached resources.
+In the next section, we examine how Core Web Vitals differ between home and secondary page navigations.

 {{ figure_markup(
   image="good-core-web-vitals-home-secondary-page.png",
   caption="The percent of websites having good CWV, segmented by page type.",